uturkbey/Partial_k-Space_Reconstruction/README.md

 # Partial_k-Space_Reconstruction
-This repo includes various basic k-Space, i.e. half Fourier, reconstruction algorithms from a MR Imaging post processing perspective.
+This repo includes various basic k-Space, i.e. half Fourier, reconstruction algorithms for MRI post-processing.

 Furthermore, there is a benchmarking aprroach to compare various algortihms by using SSIM and PSNR metrics over the reconstructed images.